Use to find companies where this pattern is active.

 Required Observations

-Free cash flow has covered dividends and dividend payments have been steady year-over-year.
+Free cash flow has covered dividends on a three-year average, and payments have been steady across up to five years.